 Powell is a medium-sized town located in the state of Tennessee.
 With a population of 13,802 people and six associated neighborhoods, Powell is the 46th largest community in Tennessee.

-The per capita income in Powell in 2022 was $37,362, which is upper middle income relative to Tennessee and the nation.
-This equates to an annual income of $149,448 for a family of four.
+The per capita income in Powell in 2022 was $37,289, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
+This equates to an annual income of $149,156 for a family of four.
 However, Powell contains both very wealthy and poor people as well.

+Powell is a somewhat ethnically-diverse town.
 The people who call Powell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Powell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Powell include English, Irish, German, European, and Scots-Irish.
+Powell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.49% of the town’s residents.
+Important ancestries of people in Powell include English, German, Irish, European, and Scottish.

 The most common language spoken in Powell is English.
 Other important languages spoken here include Spanish and Italian.